 To continue to move forward, the decisions you make have to challenge you in some way.
 For instance, by choosing the same Crunchy Nut Cornflakes (which you have done for the last five years) you might be avoiding the decision to become a little healthier.
 When you finally pick up those Bran Flakes, you are making the choice to start change.

-Start taking notice of these automatic choices that you are making and ask yourself if it is time for a change.
+Start taking notice of these automatic choices that you’re making and ask yourself if it is time for a change.

-By taking control of these choices, you are taking back control of your life.
+By taking control of these choices, you are, in turn, taking back control of your life.
 Autopilot can feel fine, but in these challenging times, we all should look to the choices we are still making and can make for the rest of our lives.